Sister Wives: Daughter Maddie Reveals Pregnancy, Mariah Shows Off New Girlfriend

 So who is Audrey Kriss?
 Well, according to her Facebook profile, she’s from Littleton, Colorado, lives in Salt Lake City (where Westminster College is), and works at Dick’s Sporting Goods.
 Beyond that, however, The Inquisitr will give the young lady her privacy, as she would likely appreciate.

-For those not familiar with Sister Wives, the show follows Nevada advertising executive Kody Brown and the goings on in his family, which includes legal wife Robyn and three “sister wives” Meri, Janelle and Christine.
-Between them the family, which practices the now-illegal (and, officially within the church, discontinued) practice of polygamy, has 18 children.
+For those not familiar with Sister Wives, the show follows Nevada advertising executive Kody Brown and the goings-on in his family, which includes legal wife Robyn and three “sister wives” Meri, Janelle, and Christine.
+Between them, the family, which practices the now-illegal (and, officially within the church, discontinued) practice of polygamy, has 18 children.

 However, the family is not what one would think of when thinking of fundamentalist Mormon polygamists: the women dress in modern clothes, and they form the heart of the family (as opposed to the more patriarchal tradition in other polygamist Mormon communities).
 And like all families, the Brown family has its share of problems, from minor squabbles to a divorce, and everything in between.